SimarSingh18/Bulk-IP-Translator/README.md

-# IP to DNS Converter
+# BIT (Bulk IP Address Translator)

-A simple desktop application that converts IP addresses to domain names using Python and the Tkinter GUI toolkit.
+A desktop application that converts IP addresses to domain names using Python and the Tkinter GUI toolkit.
 The application allows users to select a CSV file containing IP addresses, processes the IP addresses to resolve their domain names, and saves the results to a new CSV file.

 ## Features